• Menu

 This mango coconut panna cotta is an easy, delicious dessert

-There’s another important difference between panna cotta and custard.
-Unlike cooked custards such as crème caramel and crème brulée, panna cotta doesn’t need to be cooked in a bain-marie or in the oven in a water bath.
+Easy to Make: Unlike cooked custards such as crème caramel and crème brulée, panna cotta doesn’t need to be cooked in a bain-marie or in the oven in a water bath.
+This makes panna cotta much easier to prepare.

-It’s made by dissolving gelatin in warm milk and chilling rather than cooking.
-This makes panna cotta much easier to prepare and especially appealing as a spring or summer dessert when you don’t want to turn on the oven.
+Ideal for Spring: It’s made by dissolving gelatin in warm milk and chilling rather than cooking.
+This makes it especially appealing as a spring or summer dessert when you don’t want to turn on the oven.
+It’s pretty when served as part of a dessert table with Mini Kahlua Cheesecakes, Lime Coconut Cookies, Crispy Champurradas and Mini Kiwi and Coconut Chia Puddings.

 Ingredients for Mango Coconut Panna Cotta